jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 v8::HandleScope scope;
 ```

-***Figure 2.x - Declaring a new scope with bound to an isolate in C++ with V8***
+***Figure 2.x - Declaring a new scope bound to an isolate in C++ with V8***

 ```c++
 v8::HandleScope scope(some_isolate);
 ```

 At the end of a function a scope must be closed.
-You can close a scope by making a call to the `v8::HandleScope::Close` method which can accept a `v8::Handle<v8::Value>` argument which happens to be anything that inherits from `v8::Value` (functions, objects, primitives, etc).
-If you return with the value returned from `v8::HandleScope::Close` and provided an argument of `v8::Handle<v8::Value>` then it will become the return value of the function.
+You can close a scope by making a call to the `v8::HandleScope::Close` method which accepts a `v8::Handle<v8::Value>` argument which can be anything that inherits from `v8::Value` (functions, objects, primitives, etc).
+If you return the value from `v8::HandleScope::Close` and provide an argument of `v8::Handle<v8::Value>` then it will become the return value of the function.

 ***Figure 2.x - Closing a scope in C++ with V8***